zackargyle/HTMLArray/README.md

 HTML/JS List Building Tool

 HTML Array Wrapper to seamlessly create repeated elements.
+Works great in connection with http requests.
+For live examples, see http://zackargyle.github.io/HTMLArray and http://zackargyle.github.io/TwitchSearch

 First create a new object, passing in the id of an element you would like repeated.
 You can pass in an optional array as the second parameter.